Saying Yes To The Things That Matter

 • Can you talk to this rep about a new medication?
 Yes.

-My policy of always saying ‘yes’ actually paid off.
+My policy of always saying ‘yes’ paid off.
 My practice became extremely busy as the referring physicians in my group had a chance to get to know me.
-I became increasingly involved in medical group leadership and got invited to fantastic leadership conferences.
+I became increasingly involved in medical group leadership and was invited to participate in fantastic leadership conferences.
 I honed my interview skills and learned to ask important questions.

 At a certain point, always saying ‘yes’ began to weigh heavy.
 I was waking up at 4:30 AM for early morning leadership meetings, followed by a full day of clinic while squeezing in additional patients and intermittent curbsides.
 Taking full advantage of my opportunities had certainly paid off, but at what cost?

-In 2019, I was introduced to Jimmy Tuner’s “Hell Yes!”
+In 2019, I was introduced to Jimmy Turner’s “Hell Yes!”
 Policy.
-To quote Dr. Turner,
+To quote Dr. Turner:

 And, if something doesn’t make you say, “Hell Yes!” then you should probably just say, “no.”

 For some inexplicable reason, I had never thought about things this way.
-“You mean I can just say ‘no’ to something and not have a good reason?”
+“You mean I can just say 'no’ to something and not have a good reason?
 So that is what I did.
-I started saying no. And I didn’t just start saying no to new opportunities.
-I started saying no to things I was already actively participating in.
+I started saying 'no.' And I didn’t just start saying 'no' to new opportunities.
+I started saying 'no' to things I was already actively participating in.
 I backed away from committees and leadership roles and stopped adding patients to slots that didn’t exist.
-I stopped spending time on activities that did not serve my family and me.
+I stopped spending time on activities that did not serve me.

 I did this on my own before I found physician coaching.
 I reclaimed time that was rightfully mine to use at my discretion.
 It was nice for a while.
 I could sleep an extra 45 minutes without needing to race to early morning meetings, and I was always able to tell my wife when I would be seeing my last patient of the day.